ghc/ghc/docs/users_guide/shared_libs.rst

 Mac OS X
 ~~~~~~~~

-The standard assumption on Darwin/Mac OS X is that dynamic libraries
+The standard assumption on Darwin/Mac OS X is that dynamic libraries will be
-will be stamped at build time with an "install name", which is the full
+stamped at build time with an "install name", which is the full ultimate
-ultimate install path of the library file.
-Any libraries or executables
+install path of the library file.
+Any libraries or executables that
-that subsequently link against it (even if it hasn't been installed yet)
+subsequently link against it (even if it hasn't been installed yet) will pick
-will pick up that path as their runtime search location for it.
-When
+up that path as their runtime search location for it.
+When compiling with ghc
-compiling with ghc directly, the install name is set by default to the
+directly, the install name is set by default to the location where it is built.
-location where it is built.
-You can override this with the
+You can override this with the :ghc-flag:`-dylib-install-name ⟨path⟩` option
-:ghc-flag:`-dylib-install-name` option (which passes ``-install_name`` to the
+(which passes ``-install_name`` to the Apple linker).
-Apple linker).
 Cabal does this for you.
-It automatically sets the
-install name for dynamic libraries to the absolute path of the ultimate
+It automatically sets the install name for dynamic libraries to the absolute
-install location.
+path of the ultimate install location.